CHRONOLOGY

 Weekend

-Midnight between Sunday and Monday is both the end of the week and the beginning of the week, so Monday is now the first day of the week.
+As a weekly reminder of the three paschal days, the Weekend is midnight between Sunday and Monday and is both the end of the week and the beginning of the week.

-Julian date is a continuous count of days and fractions of days before and after the beginning of the current Julian period.
+The Julian day is a continuous count of days and fractions of days before and after the beginning of the current Julian period.

 Alden Mosshammer writes: